yonkahlon/Zenject/README.md

 **Recommendations**

 * Best practice is to prefer constructor injection or [PostInject] injection to field or property injection.
     * Constructor/[PostInject] injection forces the dependency to only be resolved once, at class creation, which is usually what you want.
-In many cases you don't want to expose a public property with your internal dependencies (although you can also [Inject] on private fields/properties)
+In most cases you don't want to expose a public property for your initial dependencies because this suggests that it's open to changing.
     * Constructor injection guarantees no circular dependencies between classes, which is generally a bad thing to do.
 You can do this however using [PostInject] or field injection if necessary.
     * Constructor/[PostInject] injection is more portable for cases where you decide to re-use the code without a DI framework such as Zenject.
 You can do the same with public properties but it's more error prone (it's easier to forget to initialize one field and leave the object in an invalid state)
     * Finally, Constructor/[PostInject] injection makes it clear what all the dependencies of a class are when another programmer is reading the code.
 They can simply look at the parameter list of the method.